LovejeetTyagi/C/README.md

 My focus is on enhancing my technical skills, contributing to open source projects, and staying up to date with the latest industry trends.
 I believe in the power of hands on learning and the value of incremental progressin achieving long term goals.

-In this journey, I am with my friend Sharad Pratap and we help each other.
+My friend Sharad Pratap and I support each other throughout this journey, working together.........